dustinpfister/hexo_sitesource/source/_posts/nodejs-ejs-javascript-templates.md

 </html>
 ```

-So now when I call my readfile.js script from the command line interface to read this file I will get the folling html:
+So now when I call my readfile.js script from the command line interface to read this file I will get the following html:

 ```
 $ node readfile